maisner44/Python-ML-engineer-test-assessment-/README.md

 ## The version of openai is 0.28.0

+## Thought process

+I chose FastAPI and FAISS because of their simplicity compared to other technologies.
+Using OpenAI API was the most convenient way for me.
+The idea of ​​determining what information database should remember is using keyword detection.
+In further development, this approach can be improved by implementing NLP for more reliable detection.
+This can help reduce false positives and improve accuracy.

 ## Setup Instructions

 ### 1. Clone the Repository and Configure Environment Variables
+Create .env file ant set you api key:
 OPENAI_API_KEY=your_openai_api_key_here

-### 2. Run demo_fails.py
+### 2. Run demo_faiss.py
-Optional step thta shows how we store data into faiss
+Optional step that shows how we store data into faiss

 ### 3. Run the FastAPI Server
 uvicorn main:app --reload